15 Warning Signs You’re Dealing with a Toxic Person

 10. They are critical of others.

 You will notice that toxic people habitually put others down.
-If you are with someone who is constantly speaking poorly about others when those people are not around, chances are that they are doing the same to you.
+If you are with someone constantly speaking poorly about others when those people are not around, chances are that they are doing the same to you.

 11. They make you feel defensive about your decisions.